Rosier (song): Covers

 "Rosier" was covered by High and Mighty Color on 2007's Luna Sea Memorial Cover Album -Re:birth-, and later included on their album Rock Pit.

 It was also covered by defspiral for Crush!
 3 - 90's V-Rock Best Hit Cover Love Songs-, which was released on June 27, 2012 and features current visual kei bands covering love songs by visual kei bands of the 90's.

 Pop singer Tomomi Kahala recorded a version for her 2014 Memories 2 -Kahara All Time Covers- album.

 Female heavy metal band Show-Ya released a version of the song for their 2014 cover album Glamorous Show ~ Japanese Legendary Rock Covers.

-Fantôme Iris, a fictional visual kei band from multimedia franchise Argonavis from BanG Dream! covered the song on their first solo live Fantôme Iris 1st LIVE -C'est la vie!-.
+Fantôme Iris, a fictional visual kei band from the multimedia franchise Argonavis from BanG Dream! covered the song in 2021 at their first solo live.